Kai-Tay/ONE-RS/README.md

 	npm run dev

 3. **Run the Backend Server**
-   Not needed at the frontend is currently connected to AWS EC2 Backend
+   Not needed as the frontend is currently connected to AWS EC2 Backend

 ## Deployment